The Best Sex Toy Cleaners For Those That Take Hygiene Seriously

 Soap and water seem easy enough, but what do you do if your sex toy isn’t waterproof — like a silicone vibrator, for instance?

-Carol advised that certain types of toys shouldn’t be put under water — ever — including plug-in devices like the Magic Wand.
+Certain types of toys shouldn’t be put under water — ever — including plug-in devices like the Magic Wand.

-He added that toys made from stainless steel, Pyrex, silicone, or stone can be placed in boiling water for 10 minutes.
+Non-motorized toys made from stainless steel, Pyrex, silicone, or stone can be placed in boiling water for 10 minutes.
 They can also be washed in the dishwasher sans soap.

 How Do You Dry Sex Toys After Cleaning Them?